LuckyBian/ISY5002/README.md

 | Lai Weichih   | A0285875H   |
 | Fang Ruolin   | A0285983H   |
 | Bian Weizhen  | A0285983H   |

+## Installation and User Guide

+### Introduction

+Apollolume is a web-based intelligent system application that helps users enhance photos or videos taken at night or in low-light conditions.
+Besides that, it also provides powerful real-time camera enhancement together with violence detection.
+The purpose of this Installation and User Guide is to help users successfully get into our application and understand how to use our application.

 ### Installation